jnferguson/nibbler/README.md

 Linux node code entirely non-functional.
 Database code, entirely absent.
 Summary? approaching functional, but presently just X thousand lines of code that does nothing. )

+(Multiple; Baltimore, allowed out of the box for DOD requests to parallel construct industrial espionage.
+Eventually sabotaged)